Menci/pipeline-tester/README.md

 # [Type ":wq" and press enter] twice to exit `vimdiff`
 ```

-You may need to check `mars-memory.txt` and `mine-memory.txt` if your register operations are all right.
+You may need to check `mars-memory.txt` and `mine-memory.txt` if the error message tells you.

 If your CPU doesn't fail, it will exit after running 100 groups of tests.
 You may want to let it run continuously: